Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-stake.md

 ## Use a supported browser extension with the Avalanche network

 The choice is up to you.
-We recommend using Chrome Browser and Metamask wallet extension.
+We recommend using Chrome Browser and MetaMask wallet extension.

 ## Get AVAX tokens to stake